makrai/notes/jastrebski17-eval-embed-data-efficiency.md

   * different data efficiency properties for different tasks, i.e. none of
-* standard deviation of both rank at the end and beginning is around 2.5, which further reinforces findings from (Schnabel and Labutov, 2015) that embeddings orderings are very task dependent.
+* standard deviation of both rank at the end and beginning is around 2.5, which further reinforces findings from (Schnabel and Labutov, 2015) that embeddings orderings are very task dependent
 * data efficiency exemplified by differences between GloVe 100 and 300 (elaborated on in the next section)

 ## 3.6 Linear vs non–linear models

-* there are embeddings especially fitted for use with linear models, Fig. 1.
+* there are embeddings especially fitted for use with linear models, Fig. 1
   * typically used evaluation does not answer whether there is information about task X in the embedding Y
   * e.g. difference in performance between two pretrained GloVe embeddings of